mindboundlabs/blacksunai/README.md

 Black Sun AI is an initiative by **MindBound Labs**, a forward-thinking research lab and collective of companies dedicated to accelerating the development of **safe Artificial Superintelligence (ASI)**.
 Our mission is to harness the collective power of communities to align AI development with ethical principles, fostering creative, meaningful, and contextually rich content.

-This initiative provides **Master Prompts** designed to help individuals generate impactful AI-driven content, such as:
+This initiative provides **Master Prompts** designed to help individuals generate prompts for creating impactful AI-driven content, such as:

 - **AI Art**
 - **AI Stories**